National Association of Congregational Christian Churches: Current ethos and practices

 During the 1960s through the 1990s, the NACCC slowly built a network of, or formed alliances with, voluntarily-supported missions and agencies to replace those lost in the UCC merger.
 One distinction between the NACCC and UCC is the former body's refusal to engage in political activity on behalf of its constituent churches.
 By its governing ethos, the NACCC refrains from taking political positions of any kind.

 The NACCC's commitment to local church autonomy is so pronounced, that it has adopted a highly unusual measure in its national legislative process.
 Congregations taking exception to measures passed by the NACCC's annual meeting may seek a referendum vote in order to have the legislation vetoed.
 This appears to be a unique practice not found in any other American Protestant denomination.

 In terms of the ministry, the NACCC, again, respects local autonomy to the point of refusing to keep a membership list for those clergy serving its churches, although the denomination's annual yearbook provides a list of known pastors for convenient reference.
 Ordination by a local church is sufficient for recognition by this tradition; clergy from other congregations may participate in the ordination service at their discretion, but their presence conveys no special authority over the procedure, as is the case with an association and/or conference in the UCC.

 Regional associations in the NACCC are strictly for the purpose of fellowship and mutual edification; like the national entity, they have no authority whatsoever over their member congregations.
 Also, unlike the UCC, there is no necessary relationship between a regional association and the NACCC.
 In fact, a congregation can belong to the NACCC without simultaneously belonging to a regional group.
 By contrast, in the UCC, a church must hold membership in the association covering its geographic territory before participating in the affairs of its conference and the General Synod.
-Further, unlike the UCC where congregations have no direct representation in the General Synod, each NACCC congregation may send its clergy and delegate to the national annual meeting.
+Further, unlike the UCC where congregations have no direct representation in the General Synod, each NACCC congregation may send its clergy and delegates to the national annual meeting.

 Congregations have the authority to determine their own criteria for ordination and to ordain clergy and are autonomous on congregational positions.
 Congregations may determine their own teaching on marriage and human sexuality; some congregations choose to perform same-sex marriages while others define marriage as heterosexual.

 The NACCC does not have organizational affiliations with interdenominational organizations such as the National Council of Churches and the World Council of Churches.
 It did not participate in the Consultation on Church Union.